O-1 Visa for Scientist: Making Biodegradable Breakthroughs

 6. Evidence of future work

-Even though Charlotte brought over 20 years of experience in the environmental sector, we needed to explain how that experience demonstrated extraordinary ability that didn’t already exist in the field.
+Even though Charlotte brought over 20 years of experience in the environmental sector, we needed to explain how that experience demonstrated an extraordinary ability that didn’t already exist in the field.
 Her work on biodegradable materials extends to less invasive medical devices, and her creation of nanoparticles marks a breakthrough in polymer chemistry.

 Nonetheless, we highlighted her entrepreneurial skills and the applications of her work in microencapsulation.
 Beyond the biomedical industry, her technology could improve the pesticide sector by enabling controlled releases and reducing human exposure to harmful chemicals.
-This was key in the case, as we highlighted this innovative step, and explained how it would mitigate detrimental environmental impacts.
+This was key in the case, as we highlighted this innovative step and explained how it would mitigate detrimental environmental impacts.

 Verdict